Igor Stravinsky: Russian period, 1913–1920

-The musicologist Jeremy Noble said that Stravinsky's "intensive researches into Russian folk material" took place during his time in Switzerland from 1914 to 1920.
+Musicologist Jeremy Noble said that Stravinsky's "intensive researches into Russian folk material" took place during his time in Switzerland from 1914 to 1920.
 Béla Bartók considered Stravinsky's Russian period to have begun in 1913 with The Rite of Spring due to its use of Russian folk songs, themes, and techniques.
 The use of duple or triple meters was especially prevalent in Stravinsky's Russian period music; while the pulse may have remained constant, the time signature would often change to constantly shift the accents.

 While Stravinsky did not use as many folk melodies as he had in his first three ballets, he often used folk poetry.
 The ballet-cantata Les noces was based on texts from a collection of Russian folk poetry by Pyotr Kireevsky, and his opera-ballet Renard was based on a folktale collected by Alexander Afanasyev.
-Many of Stravinsky's Russian period works featured animal characters and themes, likely due to inspiration from nursery rhymes he read with his children.
+Many of Stravinsky's Russian period works featured animal characters and themes, likely due to inspiration from nursery rhymes that he read with his children.
 Stravinsky also used unique theatrical styles.
 Les noces blended the staging of ballets with the small instrumentation of early cantatas, a unique production described on the score as "Russian Choreographic Scenes".
 In Renard, the voices were placed in the orchestra, as they were meant to accompany the action on stage.
-L'Histoire du soldat was composed in 1918 with the Swiss novelist Charles F. Ramuz as a small musical theatre production for dancers, a narrator, and a septet.
+L'Histoire du soldat was composed in 1918 with Swiss novelist Charles F. Ramuz as a small musical theatre production for dancers, a narrator, and a septet.
 It mixed the Russian folktales in the narrative with common musical structures of the time, like the tango, waltz, rag, and chorale.
 Even as his style changed in later years, Stravinsky maintained a musical connection to his Russian roots.

 Neoclassical period, 1920–1951

-The ballet Pulcinella was commissioned by Diaghilev in 1919 after he proposed the idea of a ballet based on music by 18th-century Italian composers like Giovanni Battista Pergolesi; by imposing a work based on the harmonic and rhythmic systems of late-Baroque era composers, Stravinsky marked the start of his turn towards 18th-century music.
-Although the musicologist Jeremy Noble considered Stravinsky's neoclassical period to have begun in 1920 with his Symphonies of Wind Instruments, Bartók argued that the period "really starts with his Octet for Wind Instruments, followed by his Concerto for Piano".
+The ballet Pulcinella was commissioned by Diaghilev in 1919 after he proposed the idea of a ballet based on music by 18th-century Italian composers like Pergolesi; by imposing a work based on the harmonic and rhythmic systems of late-Baroque era composers, Stravinsky marked the start of his turn towards 18th-century music.
+Although Noble considered Stravinsky's neoclassical period to have begun in 1920 with his Symphonies of Wind Instruments, Bartók argued that the period "really starts with his Octet for Wind Instruments, followed by his Concerto for Piano".
 During this period, Stravinsky used techniques and themes from the classical period of music.